-Figure 4 provides a direct visual comparison of the workings of the three different model types.
+Figure 6 provides a direct visual comparison of the workings of the three different model types.
 The top row displays three versions of the 'boat' image from the set: intact, recoverable and nonrecoverable in left, middle and right columns respectively.
-Below the 3 x 9 blocks of images show the cumulative activation patterns induced by the three images in the three examined models: baseline, with narrowly and broadly tuned extension fields (from top nine image to bottom nine).
+Below the 3 x 9 blocks of images show the cumulative activation patterns induced by the three images in the three examined models: baseline, with narrowly tuned extension fields, with broadly tuned extension fields (from top nine image to bottom nine).
 In each of the three nine image blocks the first row represents the cumulative activation patterns of the kernels at the highest scale and at all 8 orientations.
-The second row represents the cumulative response at the highest and medium scale and the last row shows the 'total' of the activation for all scales and all orientations.
+The second row represents the cumulative response at the highest and medium scale and the last row shows the 'total' of the activation for all scales and all orientations as well (similarly to the last column of Figure 5).
 This visualization of model activation also shows that for the second and third block of nine images (model with narrow and broad extension fields) the activation patterns for intact and recoverable images are much more similar than for the baseline model (first block of nine images).